 Traditionally, income measurements such as Gross National Product, income distribution reports, and income thresholds have been used to describe well-being, inequality, and deprivation.
 Although they are concrete, these income measures may not provide the full spectrum of data needed to develop effective public policy.
 For instance, they do not describe the impact of environmental degradation or the deterioration of community on well-being, and they do not capture the amount and quality of leisure time or the level at which basic human needs are satisfied.
-Recently, research has shown that movements of GNP per capita can be at odds with other indicators of quality of life, including life expectancy, maternal mortality, and adult literacy.
+Research has shown that movements of GNP per capita can be at odds with other indicators of quality of life, including life expectancy, maternal mortality, and adult literacy.

 The Network on Inequality and Poverty in Broader Perspective sought to expand research on various dimensions of well-being and to inform policies aimed at countering poverty and inequality.
 Initiated in 1997, the network included economists, anthropologists, demographers, physicians, and sociologists.

 The approach of this network was multifaceted, involving basic conceptual research on standard approaches to income inequality and poverty, as well as empirical research using econometric analysis of health, education, and income data from three countries — the U.S., South Africa, and India.
 One major project investigated the technical properties and policy usefulness of a particular measure of quality of life — the Disability Adjusted Life Years (DALY) indicator.
 While this indicator represents an advance in the measurement of ill health, it has important policy limitations.
 Network researchers worked on an alternative, equity-sensitive health indicator.